RoyJia/jcode/Interview/JVM.md

 #### Class(Method) Area

 ClassLoader loads the `.class` files and save bytecode in the Class(Method) area.
-This

 #### Heap